Global Infrastructure Finance

 The privately owned water utilities operate like a monopoly in their service area and function under a regulatory regime governed by Ofwat.

-The regulatory framework determines tariffs every 5 years (next one starts in 2025), following a process of intensive reviews of each company’s operating budgets and capex plans.
-The tariff determination is based on revenue requirements composed of operating expenses, economic depreciation (maintenance capex), tax and return on capital (i.e., regulation provides for equity to earn a return on their investment).
+The regulatory framework determines tariffs every 5 years (current cycle started in 2025), following a process of intensive reviews of each company’s operating budgets and CapEx plans.
+The tariff determination is based on revenue requirements composed of operating expenses, economic depreciation (maintenance CapEx), tax and return on capital (i.e. regulation provides for equity to earn a return on their investment).

 All the utilities have provisions in their regulatory licenses which include (i) the legal separation of the regulated entity from any unregulated businesses, (ii) limitations on business activities, and (iii) provisions to maintain an investment grade rating.

-Companies may not, without Ofwat’s consent, pay dividends while their credit rating is Baa3/BBB-, with a negative outlook or lower.
+Companies may not, without Ofwat’s consent, pay dividends while their credit rating is Baa2/BBB, with a negative outlook, or if they have a rating below Baa2/BBB.

 Thames Water